marcelrodriguezricc/conversations/python/tutorials/datasets/datasets.md

 # DATASETS

 A data set is quite simply a collection of data organized into a structure.
 They're usually taken from a specific source for a corresponding purpose.
-They can be accessed for training and tuning machine learning models in pattern recognition in analytical and predictive processes.
+They can be accessed for training and testing machine learning models in pattern recognition for analytical and predictive processes.

 PyTorch allows users to implement data sets with two primitives: